IoannaNika/ww_experiments/README.md

 Notes:
 1. Helper scripts are found in `utils`.
-2. `who` within file names denotes abundance estimates made at VOC level instead of lineage level.
+2. `who` within file names denotes abundance estimates made at the VOC level instead of the lineage level.
 3. Files related to the VLQ pipeline are found in the `pipeline` folder while their adjusted version for the `next regions` datasets is found in `experiment_scripts/global_next_regions`.

 The workflow is summarised in the figure below: